dell/dellemc-openmanage-ansible-modules/docs/modules/ome_alert_policies_category_info.rst

 Synopsis
 --------

-This module allows to retrieve all the OME alert policy categories.
+This module allows to retrieve all the alert policy categories for OpenManage Enterprise and OpenManage Enterprise Modular.